North Miami Public Library: History

-The North Miami Library was created in 1932 in City Hall of the town of North Miami, Florida by the Biscayne Park Woman's Club.
+The North Miami Library started services in 1932 in City Hall of the town of North Miami, Florida by the Biscayne Park Woman's Club.
 The library was directed under the supervision of E. May Avil, who served 37 years as City Clerk for North Miami, Florida.
 The library was mostly funded through donation and membership fees.
 In 1948 the Biscayne Park Woman's Club transferred the library under the authority of the town of North Miami, and in 1949 the library became a free public library funded and administered under the Florida Statutes.
 Mrs. Edla Lunden and Mrs. Alma Anderson were appointed Librarian and Librarian Assistant.
 The North Miami town council transferred its property to the library in 1952.

 In 1960, the library moved and expanded to two storefronts at the corner of NE 19th Avenue and NE 169th Street.
 The city severed its relationship with the City of Miami's Library system in 1961 to form an independent library with a staff of two and a budget of $25,000.
 In 1964 North Miami Beach voters passed a bond issue to build a permanent library structure.
 The city dedicated the 10,000 square foot stone and wood facility in 1965.
 The new library opened its doors with 6,000 volumes for the reading of 4,000 registered cardholders.
 By the building's tenth anniversary in February 1976, the library had grown to 46,000 volumes and 10,000 cardholders.
 A 1981 addition expanded the library to 11,200 square feet.

-The library’s first professional librarian was Miss Phyllis Gray, who served from 1955-1959.
-Succeeding Miss Gray was Mrs. Julia Wanner who completed an addition of the building that doubled it in size in 1964.
+The library's first professional librarian was Phyllis Gray, who served from 1955-1959.
+Succeeding Gray was Julia Wanner who completed an addition of the building that doubled it in size in 1964.
 The library operated a branch on the west side of the city from 1957-1967.
 In 1970 the city council renamed the library as the E. May Avil North Miami Public Library.
 In 1978 Mrs. Gloria Zavish succeeded Mrs. Wanner and became the director of the library.
 The library continued to expand with the construction and furnishing of a $1.3 million addition completed in early 1991, increasing the structure to its current size of over 23,000 square feet.

+Every Halloween since 1969, a pumpkin has been impaled onto the spire of North Miami Public Library by a group named Coxie's Army.
+This has become a celebrated tradition, and is often accompanied by the hanging of a poem at the library's entrance.